Rayveni/blog/articles/flask redis docker rq.md

 **Docker container** is a sealed environment where you can run your application and all its dependencies. **Docker image** contains all the tools and libraries needed to run your application, including any necessary setup files.
-The images are generated from a set of files describing how the application container is run in production and development.
+The images are generated from a set of files describing how the application container is run.

 **Flask** is a lightweight Python-based micro web framework, which it easy to build web applications and REST APIs with its built-in HTTP request/response system.